-The Konstantin Sofianos Scholarship amount for 2020 currently stands at R28,000 for the winner and R1000 for the runner-up (ZAR).
+The Konstantin Sofianos Scholarship amount for 2021 currently stands at R30,000 (ZAR).

-Question for the 5th annual Konstantin Sofianos Scholarship (2020):
+Essay topic for the 6th annual Konstantin Sofianos Scholarship (2000-3000 words):

 a.
 Scholarship applications must be submitted via email to

 b.
-Along with the applicant’s essay, the applicant’s submission must include scanned copies of
+Along with the applicant’s essay, the applicant’s submission must include scanned copies of the following:

-acceptance to the English Honours programme at UCT; 3) A copy of the applicant’s ID or passport; and
+3) A copy of the applicant’s ID or passport; and

 4) A copy of the applicant’s academic record.

 c.
 All essays must be fully referenced and include a bibliography.

 d.
 The applicant’s name and details should be provided on a separate cover page (with no personal information in running headers/ footers) to facilitate blind review.

 e.
 All essays will be checked for plagiarism – any evidence of plagiarism will immediately disqualify your application.

 f.
 Should your essay be selected for the scholarship, the scholarship prize will be paid directly into your UCT student account.

 g.
 The Konstantin Sofianos Scholarship reserves the right not to award the scholarship in the event that a suitable applicant is not found.